akshell/docs/ref/core/db.rst

    .. seealso::

-      The ``ak`` library alters ``create()`` function to have an :doc:`alternative human-friendly interface<../ak/db>`, which
+      The ``ak`` library alters ``create()`` function to have an :ref:`alternative human-friendly interface
-      should be preferred for defining relation variables by hand.
+      <human_friendly_db_create>`, which should be preferred for
+      defining relation variables by hand.

    ::